ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     # Copyright: Contributors to the Ansible project
     # GNU General Public License v3.0+ (see COPYING or https://www.gnu.org/licenses/gpl-3.0.txt)

-* Additions to the module (for example, rewrites) are not permitted to add additional copyright lines other than the default copyright statement if missing:
+* Additions to the module MUST NOT include additional copyright lines beyond the default statement, unless the default copyright statement is missing.

 .. code-block:: python